ABridoux/scout/README.md

 ```

 Here is a command which downloads the latest version of the program and install it in */usr/local/bin*.
 Run it to download and install the latest version of the program.
 It erases the current version you may have.
-Uncomment the last line to install the script to auto-complete the commands.
+The last line is optional and installs the script to auto-complete the commands.

 ```bash
 curl -LO https://github.com/ABridoux/scout/releases/latest/download/scout.zip && \